Other Building Policies

 About the policy

-- Tabling requests must be made by or when requesting space through the SPH virtual EMS reservation system.
+- Tabling requests can be made via our SPH virtual EMS reservation system or by emailing SPHWORK@uic.edu.

-- Request tables on your reservation request.
-Front desk staff will deploy the requested tables on the day of the event date request.
+- Please make sure to request tables on your reservation request.
+Front desk staff will deploy the requested tables on the day of the event date request and in designated table locations.

 - Tabling is only allowed in the following locations (see the image above for reference):